-Included for your information is the Student Code of Conduct which is based on DET's Student Code of Behaviour.
-This is reviewed each year through community consultation.
+Included for your information is the Responsible Behaviour Plan for Boonah State School which is based on DET's Student Code of Behaviour.
+IMPORTANT: this plan is currently under review.

 A copy of the plan is provided to all families at the time of enrolment.
 Additional copies are available from the Office or can be downloaded from our website.